LEWISTON, Maine — Erin Simpson points to the Gendron Franco Center, then across Cedar Street to an area of Lewiston called Little Canada.

 She was leading a group of 18 people, many of French heritage, in mid-June through the new Franco Trail L-A linking French attractions in Lewiston and Auburn, the so-called “twin cities” spanning the Androscoggin River.

 The trail is part of the cities’ efforts to boost tourism while celebrating the area’s French-Canadian heritage.
-The chamber also has a free self-guided tour map and an
+The chamber also has a free self-guided tour map and an interactive mobile website.

 The 4 ½-mile walk takes about two hours and passes some well-known structures, such as the Gendron Franco Center, the Bates Mill and the Basilica of Saints Peter and Paul, and some lesser known to those outside the area including Le Messager, the headquarters of the French-language newspaper published from 1880 to 1968 and located on Lisbon Street.